MARK YOUR CALENDARS

 Week of September 13, 2021 – Are We Doomed?

 Week of September 6, 2021 – Good News Is on the Road!

 A daily program for Christian radio stations!
 Click HERE for our daily program; listen or download!
 Click HERE to subscribe to your Wisconsin Family Minute podcasts!
 Find your local station HERE.
 If the Christian radio station you listen to isn’t carrying “Wisconsin Family Minute,” please encourage them to do so.
 Contact us at 866-849-2536 or firstname.lastname@example.org.

 HOME FRONT – VCY AMERICA

 WFC President Julaine Appling hosts VCY America’s “Home Front” program every Wednesday afternoon (Sept.-May) at 3:15 p.m.
 CLICK HERE to listen to the archived episodes.
-Tune in as Julaine and WFC Exec VP Micah Pearce discuss upcoming events, the Texas heartbeat bill and its implications for WI, the Biden vaccine mandates and more!
+Listen as Julaine and Micah give information on upcoming training sessions as well as important updates on a federal bill that would codify abortion and a number of state-level proposals that were voted on in the Senate and Assembly floor sessions on Tuesday, September 28, 2021.
 Listen in HERE.

 Click HERE to subscribe to future Home Front podcasts!

 Julaine Appling, WFC president, is a regular guest (one Monday per month) on VCY America’s TV 30 “InFocus” live, call-in program with Jim Schneider which airs on Monday evenings from 7:00-8:00 p.m.
 (Sept. through May).
 Click HERE to watch archived episodes.
 Livestream “InFocus” HERE.
 Julaine joined Jim this past Monday, September 13, 2021.
 Watch the show HERE.
 Jim and Julaine covered a number of issues from elections to legislative proposals.
 Julaine will next be on “InFocus” on Monday, October 11.